iron-io/docs/worker/languages/java/index.md

 client.codes.create(code)
 {% endhighlight %}

-### Queue a task to the new worker.
+### Queue a task to the worker.

+You can queue tasks to workers from within the same app that uploaded them or from an entirely different app.
+It makes no difference to the worker.

 {% highlight ruby %}
 require 'iron_worker_ng'

 client = IronWorkerNG::Client.new(:token => "TOKEN", :project_id => "PROJECT_ID")
-task_id = client.tasks.create('JavaWorker')
+task_id = client.tasks.create('JavaWorker', {:arg1 => "Test", :another_arg => ["apples", "oranges]})
 {% endhighlight %}

+`:arg1` and `:another_arg` are called the "payload".
+They're used for passing parameters into your worker.

 ## Deep Dive

 ### Payload Example

-Retrieving the payload in Java is the same as it is on any other language.
+Retrieving the payload in Java is largely the same as it is on any other language.
 Retrieve the `-payload` argument passed to the script, load that file, and parse it as JSON.
-Java doesn't play nicely with JSON, so this takes a little more work than the other languages, but it shouldn't take too much effort.
+Java doesn't play nicely with JSON, however, so this takes a little more work for Java than it does for the other languages.

+#### Get GSON

 First, you're going to need the [GSON](http://code.google.com/p/google-gson) library&mdash;this is a library that Google released that can take JSON and